bd452/Link/README.md

  There are 2 types of template: one where you pass in your own initializer, and one where the Constructor creates a new instance of your class for you.

- Because of Propel's chained property initializers and mutators, it is probably easier to generate your own instance the majority of the time.
+ Because of Link's chained property initializers and mutators, it is probably easier to generate your own instance the majority of the time.
 However, if you don't want to use the chained initializers, you can use the pre-generated instance.

  ### Creating your own instance
  If you would like to create your own instance, then you create a new instance of the constructor with `Constructor<T>(T, construction: ((T)->Void)?)`